webrecorder/browsertrix/docs/user-guide/archived-items.md

 # Intro to archived items

-Archived Items consist of one or more WACZ files created by a crawl workflow, or uploaded to Browsertrix.
+Archived items consist of one or more WACZ files created by a crawl workflow, or uploaded to Browsertrix.
 They can be individually replayed, or combined with other archived items in a [collection](collections.md).
-The Archived Items page lists all items in the organization.
+The **Archived Items** page lists all items in the organization.

 ## Uploading Web Archives